 The Dark Secrets of Stanley Park is an exceptional guided walking tour put on by Forbidden Vancouver.
 It’s full of history, storytelling and nature.

-We joined the Dark Secrets of Stanley Park tour in August of 2020 and had a wonderful time!
-We found it both educational and entertaining, but also a great activity in today’s world of COVID-19.
+We joined the Dark Secrets of Stanley Park tour a few years ago and had a wonderful time!
+We found it both educational and entertaining.

 To learn about our experience on the Stanley Park tour, see below.
 For information about the company behind the guided walk, see our article about Vancouver Walking Tours or visit the Forbidden Vancouver website.